olcf/olcf-user-docs/systems/frontier_user_guide.rst

 GPU-Aware MPI
 ^^^^^^^^^^^^^

-To use GPU-aware Cray MPICH, users must set the following modules and environment variables:
+To use GPU-aware Cray MPICH, with Frontier's PrgEnv modules, users must set the following modules and environment variables:

 If using ``PrgEnv-amd``: